-A recent Southern Research Station (SRS) publication, The Work of the Civilian Conservation Corps: Pioneering Conservation in Louisiana by SRS emeritus scientist James P. Barnett and Louisiana State University library director Anna C. Burns provides a vivid account of the history, projects, and people involved in the New Deal program.
+The Work of the Civilian Conservation Corps: Pioneering Conservation in Louisiana by U.S Forest Service Southern Research Station emeritus scientist James P. Barnett and Louisiana State University library director Anna C. Burns provides a vivid account of the history, projects, and people involved in the New Deal program.

 The collection of oral histories and documents on the CCC gathered by Burns is located at the Southern Forest Heritage Museum and Research Center in Long Leaf, Louisiana.
 Burns and Barnett created this report to promote the collection and to showcase the work of the CCC in Louisiana.